yujin-xin/IDS-for-MITM-attack/README.md

 run:
 python app.py -g *your LAN's gateway address* -i *interval*

 ps: this project is under development.
-Planning to create a centralized server for monitoring in the feature
+Planning to create a centralized server for monitoring in the future